Destination guide to Munich’s Alte Pinakothek, a fascinating museum featuring European masterpieces and centuries of Bavarian art collecting.

 The members of the House of Wittelsbach (former Bavarian ruling dynasty) were avid art collectors, starting with Duke Wilhelm IV in the 1500s.
 Over the centuries, their art collection grew through acquisitions and inheritances and then further expanded during a period of secularization (1800s), when artwork belonging to religious institutions was given to the state.
 To accommodate this ever-growing collection, King Ludwig I of Bavaria commissioned the construction of the Alte Pinakothek, which was built between 1826 and 1836.
 Today, the Alte Pinakothek houses one of the world’s largest collections of European paintings from the 14th through the 18th century.
 It displays over 700 paintings, including important works by the German artist Albrecht Dürer and the Flemish painter Peter Paul Rubens.

-Visiting the Alte Pinakothek
+Visiting the Alte Pinakothek in Munich

 I love art museums, especially those featuring works from the Old Masters, so the Alte Pinakothek was one of my must-see sites in Munich.
 It is located in the Kunstareal, an area of Munich filled with museums and other historical points of interest.
 I really enjoyed my visit to this museum, and I highly recommend it to travelers.
 The Alte Pinakothek had some great works of art, was well-curated, and the galleries were easy to navigate.